 So where does this all leave us?
 It’s worthwhile to look into the worst-case scenarios, and even to highlight and emphasize them.
 But it’s important to accurately represent current climate consensus along the way.
 It’s hard to see how we solve a problem we have widespread misapprehensions about in either direction, and when a warning is overstated or inaccurate, it may sow more confusion than inspiration.

 Climate change won’t kill us all.
 That matters.
 Yet it’s one of the biggest challenges ahead of us, and the results of our failure to act will be devastating.
 That message — the most accurate message we’ve got — will have to stand on its own.

-*Update: This piece has been updated to offer a more accurate description of what mainstream research on climate has focused on.
-H/t to David Wallace-Wells for his insight on this point.
+Clarification: This article has been updated to offer a more accurate description of what mainstream research on climate has focused on.
+Hat tip to David Wallace-Wells for his insight on this point.

 Sign up for the Future Perfect newsletter.
 Twice a week, you’ll get a roundup of ideas and solutions for tackling our biggest challenges: improving public health, decreasing human and animal suffering, easing catastrophic risks, and — to put it simply — getting better at doing good